-Today I’m sharing how I make my oatmeal.
-It’s high in protein, superfoods and even healthy fats (thanks to the coconut oil), so it will give you loads of energy.
+Today I’m sharing how I make my creamy morning oatmeal.
+It’s high in protein, superfoods, and even healthy fats (thanks to the coconut oil), so it will give you loads of energy.

 I eat this oatmeal once or twice a week if I’m feeling really hungry in the morning.
 Otherwise I stick to my green smoothie for breakfast.